-In 1989, scientist Tim Berners, from the European Center for Nuclear Research (CERN), and Robert Cailliau created the World Wide Web.
+In 1989, scientists Tim Berners, from the European Center for Nuclear Research (CERN), and Robert Cailliau created the World Wide Web.

 Their work paved the way in creating a global information system since its essential idea was to use internet technologies and personal computers to access webpages, files, and electronic documents residing on servers linked across the globe.